avi09/SE_Project1/README.md

 3. Execute manage.py using the command `python3 manage.py runserver` at `/SE_Project1/sentimental_analaysis`.
 This runs the Django server such that we can open the webUI for the project on the browser.
 4. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.
 5. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.
+## Steps for testing
+1. Run `pip install -r requirements.txt` followed by `python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords')"`
+2. Make sure you change the directory to <b>sentimental_analysis</b>
+3. Execute manage.py using the command `python3 manage.py test` at `/SE_Project1/sentimental_analaysis`.
+This runs the unit test functions in all test named files.
+4. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.
+5. The UI typically looks as shown below and here you have a choice between URL, file or normal text input.

 ![Capture](https://user-images.githubusercontent.com/65666095/93840913-00e09680-fc60-11ea-8ef6-428e1ad5b46e.PNG)

 The UI for URL input is as shown below: